tus/tus-resumable-upload-protocol/protocol.md

 Servers MUST acknowledge successful `PATCH` operations using a `200 Ok` status, which implicitly means that clients can assume that the new `Offset` = `Offset`
 \+ `Content-Length`.

+Clients SHOULD send Content-Type of the file with every 'PATCH' request.

 Both clients and servers SHOULD attempt to detect and handle network errors predictably.
 They may do so by checking for read/write socket errors, as well